-Early The pre-school years and P1, or later

-First To the end of P4, but earlier or later
+Early The pre-school years and P1, or later for some.
+First To the end of P4. but earlier or later for some.

-for some.

-Second

-To the end of P7, but earlier or later for some.
+Second To the end of P7, but earlier or later for some.

-Third and Fourth

-S1 to S3, but earlier for some.
-The fourth level broadly equates to Scottish Credit and Qualifications Framework level 4.
-The fourth level experiences and outcomes are intended to provide possibilities for choice and young people's programmes will not include all the fourth level outcomes.
+Third and Fourth S1 to S3, but earlier for some.
+The fourth level broadly equates to level experiences and outcomes are intended to provide possibilities for choice and young people's programmes will not include all of the fourth level outcomes.